akeren/api-design-in-nodejs/README.md

 ## Node.js Architecture behind the scenes (Node, V8, Libuv, and C++)

-The underlying architecture of Node.js is made up of Node, JavaScript, V8, Libuv, and C++.
-The five features give a higher level of abstraction that make our lives easier as Node developers with a great flexibility.
+The underlying architecture of Node.js is made up of Node, JavaScript, V8, libuv, and C++.
+The five features give a higher level of abstraction that makes our lives easier as Node developers with great flexibility.

 1. **V8 Engine**
-   - It enable Node.js to understand JavaScript codes that we write else it would had been impossible
+   - It enables Node.js to understand JavaScript codes that we write else it would have been impossible
    - It is responsible to convert Node.js codes to machine codes that the computer can actually understand and execute effectively
 2. **Libuv**

    - It is an open-source library with a strong focus on asynchronous **I/O** (Input/Output)
    - This layer is what gives Node.js access to operating systems, file systems, Networking, and et al
-   - It implement the most two essential features of Node.js which are the:
+   - It implements the most two essential features of Node.js which are the:

      - **Event Loop**
        - This is responsible for executing simple tasks like: **Callbacks**, **Network IO**, and et al